duleorlovic/blog/_posts/2015-01-11-good-rails-exception-notification-better-than-tests.markdown

 # when you change this file, make sure that you restart delayed_job process
 # bin/delayed_job stop && bin/delayed_job start
+# probably DelayedJob is configured to retry 3 times, so you will receive
-# if it configured, it will try 3 times, so probably 3 notification emails
+# notification emails
 # do not rescue in worker because no notification email will be send
-#
 # http://andyatkinson.com/blog/2014/05/03/delayed-job-exception-notification-integration

 # Chain delayed job's handle_failed_job method to do exception notification